Kowshik890/OnlineExamPortal/README.md

    * A script should be created to execute the application as background service
      * go to inside project folder (/home/ubuntu/project#) and type cd /etc/systemd/system
      * create a service file inside "/etc/systemd/system" using vim (vim onlineexamportal.service)
-     * add this following code and modify in terms of USER and JAR file name
+     * add this following code and modify in terms of USER and JAR file name and at the end type esc + :wq! and enter

         ```
            [Unit]